giovaborgogno/siwe-auth-django/README.md

 SESSION_COOKIE_AGE = 3 * 60 * 60
 ```

-If you need to create a different auth user model refer to [Django User Model](#django-user-model) section.
+If you need to create a customized auth user model refer to [Django User Model](#django-user-model) section (Recommended).

 #### Add `SIWE_AUTH` config in settings.py: